PMark: Towards Robust and Distortion-free Semantic-level Watermarking with Channel Constraints: Proposed Method

 \paragraph{Concentration of Measure.} In practice, we find the range of $\mathcal{F}$ is confined to a small interval around zero, $[-\epsilon, \epsilon]$ with $\epsilon \le 0.08$ in most cases.
 This observation is consistent with Lemma~\ref{lem:theta}: \begin{lemma}[Orthogonality] Let $x,y$ be random vectors drawn uniformly from the unit sphere $S^{d-1}\subset\mathbb{R}^d$.
 Then the angle $\theta$ between them has density

 \end{lemma} Moreover, we observe a concentration phenomenon whereby the median $m$ remains close to zero.
 Building on this intuition and supporting empirical results, we use zero as an effective prior for the median in the offline \method.
 Experimental results in Section~\ref{sec:exp} demonstrate the effectiveness of this approximation.
-Nevertheless, we leave the strict proof of the theoretical error for future work.
+A brief analysis of the theoretical impact of this prior assumption is included in Appendix~\ref{app:offline}.

 \paragraph{Offline Watermarking with a Prior-Median Assumption.} Accordingly, we adopt zero as the prior median during both generation and detection, while maintaining the same watermarking rate $\gamma$ for the $z$-test.
 For a candidate sentence $x$, define the binary signal vector